casey/just/README.md

 invoking `just` on a given `justfile` and set of command-line arguments, and checking the output.

-You should write whichever type of tests are easiest to write for your feature, while still providing test good coverage.
+You should write whichever type of tests are easiest to write for your feature while still providing test good coverage.

 Unit tests are useful for testing new Rust functions that are used internally, and as an aid for development.

-A good example are the unit tests which cover the [`unindent()` function](src/unindent.rs), used to unindent triple-quoted strings and backticks. `unindent()` has a bunch of tricky edge cases, which are easy to exercise with unit tests that call `unindent()` directly.
+A good example are the unit tests which cover the [`unindent()` function](src/unindent.rs), used to unindent triple-quoted strings and backticks. `unindent()` has a bunch of tricky edge cases which are easy to exercise with unit tests that call `unindent()` directly.

-Integration tests are useful for making sure that the final behavior of the `just` binary is correct.

-`unindent()` is also covered by integration tests which make sure that evaluating a triple-quoted string produces the correct unindented value.
+Integration tests are useful for making sure that the final behavior of the `just` binary is correct. `unindent()` is also covered by integration tests which make sure that evaluating a triple-quoted string produces the correct unindented value.
 However, there are not integration tests for all possible cases, since these are covered by faster, more concise unit tests that call `unindent()` directly.

-Existing integration are in two forms, those that use the `test!` macro, and conventional tests which use the `Test` struct directly.
+Existing integration tests are in two forms, those that use the `test!` macro and those that use the `Test` struct directly.
 The `test!` macro, while often concise, is less flexible and harder to understand, so new tests should use the `Test` struct.
-The `Test` struct is a builder which allows for easily invoking `just` with a given `justfile`, arguments, and environment variables, and asserting that stdout, stderr, and exit code are particular values.
+The `Test` struct is a builder which allows for easily invoking `just` with a given `justfile`, arguments, and environment variables, and checking the program's stdout, stderr, and exit code .

 ### Contribution Workflow